xAPPO/MQTT/README.md

 The licence for alpha4 has been updated to be restrictive whilst in testing.
 I intend the final version to be under a much less restrictive licence although it will likely require my express written permission to publish any derivate code and no commercial offering will be allowed.

-Pre Release notes for alpha4
+Pre Release notes for alpha4a
-7th October 2019
+13th November2019

-This read me is only partially updated for alpha 4 - at this time .
-Before installing please backup first though and as alwaysuse at your own risk.
-You must install the app and the three drivers.
+This read me is only partially updated for alpha 4a - at this time .
+Before installing please backup first though and as always use at your own risk.
+You must install the app and the four drivers.
 They have all changed.

 You may lose/have to recreate any virtual devices that you have that import devices from MQTT into HE.
 If this is a concern contact me first as there is a way around it.

-This read me will be updated again very shortly with the new features for alpha4 - meanwhile here are the older V3 instructions taht are still valid
+This read me will be updated again very shortly with the new features for alpha4a - meanwhile here are the older V3 instructions that are still valid.  alpha4a feature additions are listed in the Hubitat community alpha topic.

 # Features